 Delaware 47-4257046 (State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Identification No.) 2001 Westside Parkway Suite 155 V Alpharetta, Georgia 30004 - rincipal executive offices) Georgia (Zip Code) Registrant's telephone nu mber, including area co ide: (800) 935-5961 Not applicable (Former name, for mer address a nd former fiscal year, if f changed since last report) ant to Section 12(b) of the Act: tle of each class 7 Trading Symbol Name of each exchange on which registered Common stock, par value \$0.001 PRTH Nasdaq Global Market requirements for the past 9 Indicate by check mark wh 0 days.
-Yes ⊠ No □ The either the registrant has submitted gulation S-T (§232.405 of this) ted electronic cally every Interactive to file such reports), and (2) has been subject to such filing e Data File required to be submitted months (or for such shorter period that the registrant was reporting company, or an e the definition er, a non-accelerated filer, a smaller red filer," "smaller reporting company," and Large accelerated filer Accele rated filer Non-accelerated filer \boxtimes Smalle r reporting company \boxtimes Emerg ing growth company npany, indicate by check mark i tting standards provided pursua use the extended transition period for complying with any new ge Act. \Box Indicate by check mark where □ No ⊠ ether the registrant is a shell co ompany (as d efined in Rule 12b-2 of the Exchange Act).
+Employer Identification No.) 2001 Westside Parkway Suite 155 V Alpharetta, Georgia 30004 rincipal executive offices) Georgia (Zip Code) Registrant's telephone nu mber, including area co ide: (800) 935-5961 Not applicable (Former name, for mer address a nd former fiscal year, if f changed since last report) ant to Section 12(b) of the Act: tle of each class 7 Trading Symbol Name of each exchange on which registered Common stock, par value \$0.001 PRTH Nasdaq Global Market requirements for the past 9 Indicate by check mark wh 0 days.
+Yes ⊠ No □ The either the registrant has submitted by the submitted of the submit ted electronic cally every Interactive to file such reports), and (2) has been subject to such filing e Data File required to be submitted months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accele rated filer Non-accelerated filer \boxtimes Smalle r reporting company \boxtimes Emerg ing growth company npany, indicate by check mark i tting standards provided pursua use the extended transition period for complying with any new ge Act. \Box Indicate by check mark where □ No ⊠ ether the registrant is a shell co ompany (as d efined in Rule 12b-2 of the Exchange Act).